 The next ministry opportunity came as Director of Family Ministry at St. Andrew’s United Methodist Church.
 This position was responsible for influencing families of the preschool, nursery, children’s, students, young, and mature adults.
 Included in this was the development and implementation of the Mid.Week services with a full slate of small group offerings, The Gathering, and dinner, as well as, quarterly outreach events, monthly student ministry activities, planning of district and conference events.

-My foremost personal goal is always to love God, my wife and son, and others with agape style love.
+My foremost personal goal is always to love God, my wife and sons, and others with agape style love.
 Another personal goal is to be the leader and provider this family needs and deserves.
 In order to accomplish this, I must obtain a position in ministry where I can fulfill the passion and desires God has ignited in my heart.
 This position will enable me to continue to meet with individuals to share Christ, disciple, and invest in future generations.
-Lastly, I desire to graduate with a Doctor of Ministry degree from New Orleans Baptist Theological Seminary.
+Lastly, I graduated with my Doctor of Ministry degree from New Orleans Baptist Theological Seminary in May 2017.

 Concerning my professional goals, I desire to minister alongside other passionate believers shaping the future of Christianity.
 The ministry that God desires me to establish will focus on equipping the people of God for the mission of loving with abandon.
 Through sincere worship experiences, passionate preaching, missional community, and purposeful outreach the local church will relentlessly pursue the great commission as lived out in the local area, the state, the nation, and the world.
 With this as my philosophy for ministry, I believe that the church can properly fulfill the Great Commission while living out the Great Commands.
 I know God has a tremendous plan in store for me as I journey through this program and beyond.
 I am eager to begin this journey and look forward to the adventure.